How to Buy a Home If You Don't Qualify For a Mortgage

 One of them is not having the funds to cover the down payment.

-In fact, according to the National Association of Realtors Home Buyer and Seller Generational Trends Report, more than one in ten potential home buyers believe that saving for a down payment is the most difficult step in the home buying process.
+In fact, according to the National Association of Realtors Home Buyer and Seller Generational Trends Report, more than one in ten potential home buyers believe that saving for a down payment is the most challenging step in the home buying process.

 Whether it's because you don't make enough, have a lot of other financial obligations, or are living paycheck to paycheck, millions of Americans find it nearly impossible to put aside enough money to save.